Jeremiah Chapter 22 Summary

 2. How many times does the word "cedars" occur in the chapter?
 What is the importance of cedar wood for the city of Jerusalem?
 Why is it framed as something terrible that these trees will be destroyed?

-3. Who does the Lord command his people to not weep for in verse 10?
+3. Who does the Lord command His people not to weep for in verse 10?
 Why is it considered mournful for Shallum (King Jehoahaz) to leave the land and not return?
-What is the historical and theological significance of the land which Israel inhabits?
-How is the land surrounding Jerusalem connected with the Israelite's relationship with God?
+What is the historical and theological significance of the land that Israel inhabits?
+How is the land surrounding Jerusalem connected with the Israelites' relationship with God?

 6. What was specifically wrong with the opulence of King Jehoiakim?
 How can comfort and wealth become an idol that we serve instead of God?

-7. In verse 21, what reason is given for Jehoiakim constantly refusing to follow after God?
-What are some conclusions we can take from both this king's life and Jesus said about the rich in Matthew 19:23-30?
+7. In verse 21, what reason is given for Jehoiakim constantly refusing to follow God?
+What are some conclusions we can draw from both this king's life and what Jesus said about the rich in Matthew 19:23-30?

 9. According to 2 Kings 23:28-36, how are King Shallum (Jehoahaz) and King Coniah (Jehoiakim) related to one another?
 How did Jehoiakim become king after Shallum (Jehoahaz)?
 How does this manner of the changing of the guard relate to God's anger toward King Coniah?
 What are some things you are tempted to rely on besides God?
 (Ex: money, family, the Kingdom of Egypt)